-By investing the NRM Levy that is collected by local councils through rates notices, plus funding from State and Federal Government, we continue to improve, enhance and protect our natural resources.
-This is done through on ground works, education, landholder capacity building and community involvement.
+By investing the NRM Levy collected by local councils through rates notices, plus funding from State and Federal Government, we continue to improve, enhance and protect our natural resources.
+This is done through on ground works, education, building landholder capacity and community involvement.

 Why we track progress

 The South East Natural Resources Management (NRM) Plan sets out goals and targets to guide activities to improve natural resource outcomes in the South East.There are two types of targets in the NRM Plan:

 - resource condition targets (RCTs) that are long term (20 year) and reflect the desired state of our natural resources

 - management action targets (MATs) that are shorter term (5 year) and represent ‘stepping stones’ of achievement towards improving the condition of the natural resources.

 Details of these targets can be found in Volume 2 of the NRM Plan: Strategic Plan and a one page overview is also available.

 It is important to monitor and report on progress against these targets to assess whether:

 - the condition of natural resources is improving